Faculty & Staff

 Professional Publications & Contributions

-Professor Joan Arches is Co-Program Coordinator of the Undergraduate Human Services at Youthwork Program at the College of Public and Community Service.
+Professor Joan Arches is Co-Program Coordinator of the Undergraduate Human Services and Youthwork Program at the College of Public and Community Service.
 Joan Arches has been engaged in numerous service-learning and grant-funded community-university partnerships, including innovative initiatives of working with youth at Harbor Point on the Bay.
 She has developed and continues to run a tutoring and youth enrichment after school program called HPOP (the Harbor Point Outreach Partnership).

+In 2015, Arches spent a semester conducting research and working with programs in community engagement and youth work with two universities: Australian Catholic University and University of Western Sydney.
 In 2009 and 2010, the President's Higher Education Community Service Honor Roll, the highest federal recognition a college or university can receive for its commitment to volunteering, service-learning, and civic engagement, recognized the Harbor Point Outreach Partnership as one of two university-community partnerships for which the University of Massachusetts Boston was recognized.

 Professor Arches received University of Massachusetts Boston Office of International and Transnational Affairs funds for Faculty Study Abroad (2010) for work to support youth partnerships, civic engagement, and service-learning with the Dominican Republic and the University of Massachusetts Boston.

 In fall 2007, Arches was a visiting professor at Chaminade University of Honolulu, assisting with their service-learning accreditation and working with youth in a local school.
 In 2001, Arches was a visiting professor at DeMontfort University, Leicester, United Kingdom, researching and working with community-university partnerships with youth.